Michael Lambrix - Over 30 years on death row Florida for a crime committed in self-defense..

 At his first trial, the Glades County jury ended with the declaration of a mistrial on December 17, 1983, when the jury failed to reach a verdict after deliberating for 11 hours.
 The retrial jury found Michael Lambrix guilty on both counts of indictment on February 24, 1984.
 Michael has remained on death row ever since.
 On this website you can read the full summary of his capital case, as well as the trial transcripts and court records.

-Breaking News: March 9, 2017 - Mike Lambrix loses appeal and the Florida Supreme Court lifted his stay of execution!
+March 9, 2017 - Mike Lambrix loses appeal and the Florida Supreme Court lifted his stay of execution

-Read his blog Death Row Journals where his weekly letters from death watch are posted.
+Read Mike's blog Death Row Journals where his letters from death row are posted

-Read his page on Save-Innocents for updates and information.
+Read Mike's page on Save-Innocents for updates and information.